PuerkitoBio/gocrawl/README.md

 * **Each host spawns its own worker (goroutine)** : This makes sense since it must first read its robots.txt data, and only then proceed sequentially, one request at a time, with the specified delay between each fetch.
 There are no constraints inter-host, so each separate worker can crawl independently.
 * **The visitor function is called on the worker goroutine** : Again, this is ok because the crawl delay is likely bigger than the time required to parse the document, so this processing will usually *not* penalize the performance.
 * **Edge cases with no crawl delay are supported, but not optimized** : In the rare but possible event when a crawl with no delay is needed (e.g.: on your own servers, or with permission outside busy hours, etc.), gocrawl accepts a null (zero) delay, but doesn't provide optimizations.
 That is, there is no "special path" in the code where visitor functions are de-coupled from the worker, or where multiple workers can be launched concurrently on the same host.
 (In fact, if this case is your *only* use-case, I would recommend *not* to use a library at all - since there is little value in it -, and simply use Go's standard libs and fetch at will with as many goroutines as are necessary.)
 * **Extender interface provides the means to write a drop-in, fully encapsulated behaviour** : An implementation of `Extender` can radically enhance the core library, with caching, persistence, different fetching strategies, etc. This is why the `Extender.Start()` method is somewhat redundant with the `Crawler.Run()` method, `Run` allows calling the crawler as a library, while `Start` makes it possible to encapsulate the logic required to select the seed URLs into the `Extender`.
+The same goes for `Extender.End()` and the return value of `Run`.

 Although it could probably be used to crawl a massive amount of web pages (after all, this is *fetch, visit, enqueue, repeat ad nauseam*!), most realistic (and um... tested!) use-cases should be based on a well-known, well-defined limited bucket of seeds.
 Distributed crawling is your friend, should you need to move past this reasonable use.